Autism and Routine: A Complete Guide to Managing Transitions and Changes

 Is strict routine good or bad for autistic children?

-Routine provides security and reduces anxiety, which is beneficial.
-However, extremely rigid routines can limit flexibility and cause distress when changes occur.
-The goal is balanced predictability with gradual exposure to manageable changes to build adaptive skills over time.
+This can cause distress when changes occur.
+The goal is balanced predictability with gradual exposure to manageable changes.

 How can I prepare my autistic child for a new routine?